 - Hot Glue Gun and Glue Sticks

-- Birch Bark Shavings (I got mine at Hobby Lobby)
+- Birch Bark Shavings (I got mine at Hobby Lobby but found similar on Amazon)

 Clean your jars including removing any labels.
 For my vases, I used an old baby food jar and a small pizza sauce jar.